Undergraduate Student Research Training

 The graduate programs in neuroscience at the University of Pittsburgh train promising young investigators in the fundamentals of brain research, experimental design, and the theory and practice of laboratory work.
 The main neuroscience graduate programs at the University of Pittsburgh include:

-Other research opportunities in specific research areas are as follows:
+Other research opportunities in specific research areas are available in the following T32 pre-doctoral training programs: